ado120/alexander_blog/README.md

 ### To-Dos
 1. Create Nav-bar/Footer
 2. Create Basic Landing Page/Link to blog in navbar
-3. Fix/Solve the tagging/category in model
+3. Fix/Solve the tagging/category in model (CHECK)
 4. Implement text formatting for posts with code/links